gemini3d/gemini3d/Readme.md

 * Fortran 2008 compiler.
 See [compiler help](./docs/Readme_compilers.md) if needed.
   * Gfortran / GCC &ge; 8 (GCC &ge; 9 recommended)
-  * Intel oneAPI HPC Toolkit (free to use for all)
+  * Intel oneAPI HPC Toolkit (now free to use for all)
+* Python 3 and/or MATLAB for scripting front- and back-ends
 * [CMake](https://cmake.org/download/): if your CMake is too old, update by running `cmake -P scripts/install_cmake.cmake` or from Python `pip install cmake`
 * Git: the Gemini3D software stack uses Git to version lock reproducible builds.

 Recommended:

 * MPI: any of OpenMPI, IntelMPI, MPICH, MS-MPI.
 See [MPI help](./docs/Readme_mpi.md) if needed.
-Without MPI, Gemini3D uses one CPU core only.
+Without MPI, Gemini3D uses one CPU core only, and given that any modern computer has multiple cores, this is not recommended.
 * [Ninja](https://ninja-build.org/) will build/rebuild much faster than GNU Make for any software project. `cmake -P scripts/install_ninja.cmake`

 The prerequisite packages used by the CI and typically by devs/users are seen in [requirements.json](./requirements.json)